This information will help you understand what carpal tunnel syndrome is, some of its common causes, and how it can be treated.

 - Performing a physical exam

-- Reviewing electromyography (EMG) results, which is a test that looks at muscles and nerves
+- Reviewing nerve conduction studies and electromyography (EMG) results, which are tests that looks at muscles and nerves

 Your doctor may also order blood work and x-rays.
 These tests are done to exclude other conditions that may be causing your problem.Back to top